Gun Permit Information

 Where do I go to obtain or renew my Indiana Permit to carry Application?

-- If you live in Johnson County, but outside of the incorporated limits to any city or town, you will come to the Johnson County Sheriff's Office to complete your application for license or renewal.
+- If you live in Johnson County, but outside of the incorporated limits to any city or town, you will come to the Johnson County Sheriff's Office to complete your local processing payment for license or renewal.

 - If you are not sure if you are inside an incorporated area or not, contact the Johnson County Sheriff's Office Communication Center at 317-736-5155 and inquire with the Sheriff's dispatcher.

 What consists of completing my application?

 NEW FOR OCTOBER 1 2014 All applicants must be fingerprinted electronically.

 - Step 1: Complete the online application at https://firearms.ariesportal.com/.
 At the end of the application, you will receive directions on how to schedule electronic fingerprinting (step 2) and payment of state fee.

 - Step 2: Schedule electronic fingerprinting through MorphoTrust/L1 Enrollment.
 Electronic fingerprinting is not done at the Johnson County Sheriff's Office.
 To schedule an appointment at the nearest location near you, call 1-877-472-6917.

 - Step 3: Bring your Application Number and receipt of fingerprinting to either your local Police Department or The Sheriff's Office for approval and local fee payment.

 - Step 4: Your application will be electronically transferred to ISP for final review.